We need higher taxes on private jets and superyachts, here’s why

 An initial 20% tax on superyacht ownership could raise an estimated £360 million annually.
 A fair ownership tax on these emblems of extreme carbon inequality would ensure that superyacht owners contribute their share to the growing climate bill.

-Fair taxes on polluting private jets and superyachts could have raised £2 billion to support communities hit first and worst by climate change.
+Fair taxes in the UK on polluting private jets and superyachts could have raised £2 billion to support communities hit first and worst by climate change.

 From higher, more proportionate Air Passenger Duty (APD) for private jets.